 Few things are more frustrating than finding your clothes wet after the dryer runs.
 Is your dryer not heating up?
-Common reasons for an electric or gas dryer not heating are a tripped circuit breaker, clogged vent, and no gas flow.
-Other potential reasons include a faulty thermal fuse and broken heating element.
+Common reasons for an electric or gas dryer not heating are a tripped circuit breaker, a clogged vent, and no gas flow.
+Other potential reasons include a faulty thermal fuse and a broken heating element.

 If you gather your tools and follow this guide, you may be able to solve basic dryer heating problems on your own.
 But if you can’t get your dryer going or you simply don’t have time, call your local Mr. Appliance® professionals or schedule appliance service online.

 “Why Is My Dryer Not Heating?”: The Most Common Answers

 - The dryer is not plugged in.

 - The dryer is on an “eco” or cool setting.